-Through Shenandoah Cable Company, we hold franchises to provide cable service in communities and unincorporated areas of Shenandoah County, Virginia.
-Through Shentel Converged Services of West Virginia, we have a franchise to provide cable service in a portion of the City of Ranson, West Virginia.
-Through Shentel Cable Company, we hold franchises to provide cable service to a number of jurisdictions throughout West Virginia, in numerous communities across southern and southwestern Virginia, and in a small area of western Maryland.
+Through Shenandoah Cable Television, LLC, we hold franchises to provide cable service in communities and unincorporated areas of Shenandoah County, Virginia, and to a number of jurisdictions throughout West Virginia, in numerous communities across southern and southwestern Virginia, and in a small area of western Maryland.
+Through Shentel Communications, we have a franchise to provide cable service in a portion of the City of Ranson, West Virginia.